qouteall/immptl/docs/wiki/README.md

 ### Sodium Compatibility?

-In MC 1.19.x+, Fabric will tell incompatibiltiy warning when you use an incompatible version.
+Start from MC 1.19.x+, this mod is **compatible with only one version of Sodium**.
+Fabric will show the error when you are using an incompatible version of Sodium.
+The same applies to Iris.

 In MC 1.18.2, the latest version of ImmPtl is roughly compatible with Sodium 0.4.1.